-^{} Corresponding author address: David B. Reusch, Department of Geosciences and EMS Environment Institute, The Pennsylvania State University, University Park, PA 16802; e-mail: dbr@geosc.psu.edu time.
-We anticipate new insights and improved ice-core interpretations from application of SOMs to the West Antarctic atmosphere.
+^{} Corresponding author address: David B. Reusch, Department of Geosciences and EMS Environment Institute, The Pennsylvania State University, University Park, PA 16802; e-mail: dbr@geosc.psu.edu

 Predictive ANNs can also be used to directly relate the atmosphere to the ice core proxies by training the ANN to predict ice core data from atmospheric data.
 The relative contributions of each predictor can provide new insight to the atmosphere-ice core relationship.
 This is an area of ongoing and future research.